EthanTheMathmo/simExcel/README.md

 * Need to develop unit tests

 ## Extra features
 * Error messages.
-I am currently thinking having an abbreviated error message, but also having a ribbon function which you can press on it to explain the error
+I am currently thinking having an abbreviated error message, but also having a ribbon function which you can press on it to explain the error.
+(Basic version implemented 23.07.2021)
 * Error messages.
 Currently a very rudimentary return value to a cell.
 Perhaps better to make a pop-up tkinter box or something similar
 * Decision variables.
 Implement some sort of optimisation features. (e.g. stochastic gradient descent etc)
 * More complicated flow simulation